Kiwi tech star Vend on hiring spree, targets $1b valuation

 He adds it's now a mature company with better systems in place, and one that now has experienced leaders running its offshore offices including ex-telco executive Butch Langlois, who runs its North American operation, based in Toronto, Unilever and Amex veteran Higor Torchia, who runs Europe and HR boss Shirvani Mudaly (ex BNZ and Yellow).

-Chief engineering officer Ben Gracewood, doesn't anticipate the IT skills shortage will be a problem with the new hiring drive.
+Chief engineering officer Ben Gracewood doesn't anticipate the IT skills shortage will be a problem with the new hiring drive.
 He gives NZ universities props for turning out quality software development grads, of whom his company hires several a year.